droglenc/NCMTH207/resources/Syllabus-Current.md

 ## Description

 Linear models including one- and two-way ANOVA with post-hoc multiple comparisons and transformations, simple and multiple linear regression including transformations and indicator variables, and logistic regression; and basic principles of sample and experimental design.
 The theoretical constructs of all topics will be developed and applied to real-life or realistic situations in the life and natural sciences.
-Pre-requisite: [MTH107](http://derekogle.com/NCMTH107/).
+Prerequisite: [MTH107](http://derekogle.com/NCMTH107/).
 4 Credits.

 ## Importance